Estimated reading time: 6 minutes

 Technology is how work gets done.
 Use technology to your advantage and commit to keeping up with changes.

 Make sure technology is user-friendly and supports targeted improvements.

-For example, a website should be easy to navigate as well as easy to find (SEO) and the content should be easy to understand.
+For example, a website should be easy to navigate, easy to find (SEO), and the content should be easy to understand.

 Make sure employees understand the vision as well as their role in supporting it.